rikgale/VRSOperatorFlags/README.md

 # VRSOperatorFlags

+Replacement / additional operator flags for a Virtual Radar Server or Basestation installation.
+Side views of aircraft with the airlines/operators logo on.
+Where able, individual paint schemes are used to maximise the amount of detail available.

+Please post requests/alterations as issues on this GitHub repo or leave a post on my thread at [RadarSpotting.com](https://radarspotting.com/forum/index.php/topic,11887.0.html) forum.

 ## Operator Flags for Virtual Radar Server

 Download [OperatorFlags.zip](https://github.com/rikgale/VRSOperatorFlags/raw/main/OperatorFlags.zip) and extract into the OperatorFlags folder of your Virtual Radar Server installation.
+Overwrite/replace images when asked to ensure that you have the most up-to-date versions.

 Approx **4220** (85x20 px) operator flags.